lmorchard/blog.lmorchard.com/posts/2022-06-12-writing-habit-recap-no-3/index.md

 [<img src="dalle-logo.png" class="inset right" />](https://github.com/borisdayma/dalle-mini)

-First quick thing is that—along with what seems like the rest of the internet—I've started playing with [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
+Next thing is that—along with what seems like the rest of the internet—I've started playing with [DALL·E Mini](https://github.com/borisdayma/dalle-mini).

-It's turning out very handy to generate little cover images for my writing exercises.
-It also feels like it's got some promise to use in story prompts, where I generate the image first before diving into the writing exercise proper.
+It's turning out very handy to generate cover images for my writing exercises.
+It also feels like it could work for story prompts, where I generate the image first before diving into the writing exercise proper.

 [Initially, I felt squicky about it possibly ripping off images from the internet](https://twitter.com/lmorchard/status/1534952790698577920).
 But, as I've played with it and read about it more, the squick factor is fading a bit.